 This security concern isn’t new.
 This was discovered back in 2001, by Evgeniy Gabrilovich and Alex Gontmakher in their paper “The Homograph Attack.”
 Since some Unicode characters can look the same and, to expand the number of characters allowable in domain names, ICANN employed the use of Punycode instead of Unicode.
 Punycode is represented by “xn—” followed by the Unicode translation to Punycode.
 At first, browsers by default were reading the Punycode URL and transforming it back to Unicode (which created another security concern).
 You can now generate a domain name in Greek, Cyrillic, or another language and then take the Punycode translation and use that for a link.
 When it displays in the browser it will disguise phishing sites as legitimate sites by displaying the Unicode translation.
 Such as in the example: https://www.xn--80ak6aa92e.com/ vs https://www.apple.com.

 How Can You Protect Yourself?

-Browsers like Edge, IE, Safari and others have solved it by using filters to display the Punycode URL, instead of the Unicode if the URL contained characters from multiple languages.
+Browsers like Edge, IE, Safari, and others have solved it by using filters to display the Punycode URL, instead of the Unicode if the URL contained characters from multiple languages.
 If your default language is set to another language other than English, the browser will display that language in Unicode.
-Chrome (pre-version 58.0.3029.81), Firefox and Opera have not done this yet.
-They still translate the Punycode into Latin alphabet characters which is then displayed.
+Chrome (pre-version 58.0.3029.81), Firefox, and Opera have not done this yet.
+They still translate the Punycode into Latin alphabet characters which are then displayed.

 But if you use Firefox, what can you do?
 All isn’t lost.
 Even though Mozilla still hasn’t published an update to fix this issue, you can do the following: